Actinide: Isotopes

 Among all of these, the only isotopes that occur in sufficient quantities in nature to be detected in anything more than traces and have a measurable contribution to the atomic weights of the actinides are the primordial 232Th, 235U, and 238U, and three long-lived decay products of natural uranium, 230Th, 231Pa, and 234U.
 Natural thorium consists of 0.02(2)% 230Th and 99.98(2)% 232Th; natural protactinium consists of 100% 231Pa; and natural uranium consists of 0.0054(5)% 234U, 0.7204(6)% 235U, and 99.2742(10)% 238U.

 Formation in nuclear reactors

 The figure buildup of actinides is a table of nuclides with the number of neutrons on the horizontal axis (isotopes) and the number of protons on the vertical axis (elements).
 The red dot divides the nuclides in two groups, so the figure is more compact.
-Each nuclide is represented by a square with the mass number of the element and its half-time.
+Each nuclide is represented by a square with the mass number of the element and its half-life.
 Naturally existing actinide isotopes (Th, U) are marked with a bold border, alpha emitters have a yellow colour, and beta emitters have a blue colour.
 Pink indicates electron capture (236Np), whereas white stands for a long-lasting metastable state (242Am).

 The formation of actinide nuclides is primarily characterised by: